 दे और दिल उनको, जो न दें मुझको जुबां और

-Since I wanted to make my stories interesting for him, I fused multimedia with multidimensional teaching in multilingual literature - using image, audio and/or video with text in every Hindi and English story.
+Since I wanted to make my stories interesting for him, I fused multimedia with multidimensional messages in multilingual literature - using image, audio and/or video with text in every Hindi and English story.
 TaleTown became World's 1st Multilingual Multimedia Literature.

 I hadn't planned it to be this way.
 All I had wanted was to be with my son, telling him my stories the old fashioned way.
-But he grew up too soon and the Internet changed the world around us too fast.
+But he grew up too soon, and the Internet changed the world around us too fast.

-What must one do then, with what one has gathered in Life?
+What must one do then, with what one has gathered in life?
 One can't take it with them.
 If it isn't shared, it would be destroyed and lost forever, for all.

 त्वदीयं वस्तु गोविन्दं, तुभ्यमेव समर्पये (twadiyam vastu govindam, tubhyamev samarpaye)